microsoft/vscode-docs/docs/languages/typescript.md

     HelloWorld.ts(3,17): error TS2339: Property 'logg' does not exist on type 'Console'.

-This would show up in the output window (which can be opened using `kb(workbench.action.output.showOutput)`) and selecting Tasks in the output view dropdown.
+This would show up in the output window (which can be opened using `kb(workbench.action.output.toggleOutput)`) and selecting Tasks in the output view dropdown.
 We parse this output for you and highlight detected problems in the status bar.

 ![Problems in Status Bar](images/typescript/problemstatusbar.png)